zellski/glTFVariantMeld-old/README.md

 ## Usage

+The tool depends on glTF source files that are **identical** except for which materials the various meshes reference.
+The proposed work flow is to export the same asset from the same digital content creation app repeatedly, taking care to make no changes to geometry or structure between each exported file.

-Using the web command-line interface might look like:
+Then, using the (quite primitive, as yet) command-line interface might look like:

 ```shell
 > dist/app.js black:GizmoBlack.glb blue:GizmoBlue.glb clear:GizmoClear.glb GizmoVariational.glb